 Savings: bulk buying equipment (wholesalers) will allow for potential negotiations and the option of buying used equipment is a cheaper alternative.

-Convenience: no need to return the equipment to owners.
+Convenience: no need to return the equipment to owners and there is a wide-range readily available.

 Cash-flow management: the option of renting out your equipment is available.